sigma-s/100-Days-of-Code/log.md

 # 100 Days Of Code - The Mighty Log

+### Day 16: Thursday February 16, 2017 - still in progress

+**Today's Progress**: FINALLY fixed navbar on portfolio to stay fixed at top (container needed to be ABOVE the navbar) .
+Also, fixed hamburger menu (needed to manually add bootstrap links from site opposed to using the quick links in codepen).
+Udemy course led me to finding this error.

+**Thoughts:** Trying to fix alignment of YouTube icon at top right, but I don't see anything different in my code.

+**Link to tweet:** [MightyJoeW Day 16] ()

+**Link to work:** Portfolio (http://s.codepen.io/MightyJoeW/debug/JEEqNV/PNrvYLBOzOQM)

 ### Day 15: Wednesday February 15, 2017

 **Today's Progress**: Udemy lessons then created CSS Tic Tac Toe board and blog from scratch.